The Virgin seemed to bear a message of Time, with four clocks on a grid radiating from her open palms.

 Everything points to living in the moment.

-I was born in Montreal in 1967, grew up in England and live in Buenos Aires.
-I came, like many, to dance tango and fell in love with this city where strangers talk to you, tango music seeps on to the streets and the ornate crumbling buildings speak of grander times.
-I’m a writer, sub-editor and photographer.
+I was born in Montreal in 1967, grew up in England and live between London and Buenos Aires.
+Like many, I came to Buenos Aires to dance tango and fell under the spell of this city where strangers talk to you, tango music seeps on to the streets and the ornate crumbling buildings speak of grander times.
+I love writing and crafting words – I've worked as a sub-editor for more than 20 years – and taking photographs.

 Oh, dear Julie-Anne,